ilkome/frontend/README.md

 - Support ES6 import.

 ### Productivity
 - Browsersync.
-It's runs local server and reload the browsers across all your devices when you make changes in your application folder files.
+It's runs local server and reload the browsers across all your devices when you make changes in your application folder files
 - Hot reload for images.
 Minify images: svg, png, jpg, gif
-- Upolad builded files on the server.
+- Upolad builded files on the server
 Demo: http://ilko.me/